cheng6076/scanner/semantic_parser/README.md

     }

 ## Liscense
-The code is liscensed by the University of Edinburgh under the Apache License, Version 2.0.
+The code is licensed by the University of Edinburgh under the Apache License, Version 2.0.